 As required by state regulations, Cape Cod Grow Lab will keep a full set of business records.
-Given the difficulty in accessing bank accounts because banks are FDIC insured and a conflict of law exists between Massachusetts law and Federal law, many of our transactions will use currency which makes record-keeping a central part of our compliance program.
-We will hire an outside accountant and have a bookkeeper who's roles will be tracking our finances and also maintaining our compliance with applicable statutes and regulations surrounding the maintenance of financial records.
-We will develop robust internally policies to prevent any diversion of currency, develop strict record retention policies and comply with any reporting requirements by State, Federal, or Local authorities.
-Our employees will also be trained on the importance of financial record retention, and we will conduct periodic audits of our processes if necessary.
+Given the difficulty in accessing bank accounts - because banks are FDIC insured and a conflict of law exists between Massachusetts law and Federal law - many of our transactions will use currency, which makes record-keeping a central part of our compliance program.

+We will hire an outside accountant and employ a bookkeeper, whose roles will consist of tracking our finances while also maintaining our compliance with applicable statutes and regulations regarding the maintenance of financial records.
+We will develop robust internal policies to prevent any diversion of currency, develop strict record retention policies, and comply with all reporting requirements.
+Additionally, our employees will also be trained on the importance of financial record retention, and we will conduct periodic audits of our processes if necessary.

-Our financial records will include manual or computerized records of the business':
+Cape Cod Grow Lab's financial records will include manual or computerized records of the business':

 - Monthly Cash Flow Statements

 - Federal, State, and Local Tax Returns

 - Assets and Liabilities;

 - Monetary Transactions;

-- Books of Accounts, including journals, ledgers, and supporting documents, agreements, checks, invoices, and vouchers;

-- Sales Records, including the quantity, form, and cost of marijuana products;

-- Salary and Wages paid to each employee, stipend paid to each board

-member, and any executive compensation, bonus, benefit, or item of value paid to any individual affiliated with a Marijuana Establishment.

-- Form W-4s - Form I-9s - Transport manifests for product transported and amount sold - Receipts from Retailers who purchase our product - Form 8300s filed with the IRS for cash transactions - Any other financial documents recommended or required by law.
+- Books of Accounts, including journals, ledgers, and supporting documents, agreements, checks, invoices, and vouchers; - Sales Records, including the quantity, form, and cost of marijuana products; - Salary and Wages paid to each employee, stipend paid to each board member, and any executive compensation, bonus, benefit, or item of value paid to any individual affiliated with a Marijuana Establishment. - Form W-4s - Form I-9s - Transport manifests for product transported and amount sold - Receipts from Retailers who purchase our product - Form 8300s filed with the IRS for cash transactions - Any other financial documents recommended or required by law.